Understanding PQLs, EQLs, and the Power of Dual Scoring in Lead Qualification

 The Power of Dual Scoring: Combining Fit and Activity

-Fit Score: How well does the user match your ideal customer profile?
-This includes:
+Fit Score - How well the user matches your ideal customer profile (ICP):

 1. Company size and industry

-When you combine these scores, you get a much clearer picture of your best opportunities.
+When you combine these scores, you get a much clearer picture of your best opportunities through our AI-based scoring.
 A high-fit, high-activity user is your dream customer.
 They're not just using your product - they're the type of customer you can grow with.

 Now that we understand the “what” and “why,” let’s dive into the “how.”
 You have two clear paths to implement PQL and EQL scoring: a manual, do-it-yourself process, or leveraging an automated solution like Intempt’s Fit and Activity model.